 2. The Firm will work with staff from Ulster County Department of Economic Development to develop a business assessment survey.
+The Firm will work with the Ulster County Department of Economic Development to plan promotion, including announcements and/or newsletters.

 3. The Firm shall assess survey data to plan and deliver community webinar sessions and/or podcast(s) that provide guidance on business recovery from subject matter experts and professional service providers.

 4. The Firm shall assess survey data to deliver small group sector, targeted education to businesses on best practices for strategy and operations, and to encourage peer learning, networking and community development through leveraged partnerships that deliver education, training and business tools to participants.